ScriptUtils

 _fix

-----BZ98R LUA Extended API Lua Bug Fixer.
+BZ98R LUA Extended API Lua Bug Fixer.

 Contains fixes for bugs in the game's lua implementation and other polyfils.